hercules-ci/blog.hercules-ci.com/_posts/2019-03-07-announcing-private-cachix.md

 categories: cachix nix
 ---

-In March 2018 I've set myself on a mission to streamline Nix usage in teams.
+In March 2018 we've set on a mission to streamline Nix usage in teams.
 Today we are shipping Nix private binary cache support to [Cachix](https://cachix.org).

 You can now share an unlimited number of binary caches in your group of developers, protected from public use with just a few clicks.